 Stabilizing planters + getting the poles straight

-This was easily the most time-consuming part, since I had to make lots of adjustments so that the pole still stuck straight up while the planter sat on an uneven spot (so, even if the planter was slightly askew on the ground, I tilted the bucket slightly in whatever direction I needed so it was perfectly straight, and THEN secured scrap wood underneath the lip, basically like a wedge, to keep that same adjustment intact).
+This was easily the most time-consuming part since I had to make lots of adjustments so that the pole still stuck straight up while the planter sat on an uneven spot (so, even if the planter was slightly askew on the ground, I tilted the bucket slightly in whatever direction I needed so it was perfectly straight, and THEN secured scrap wood underneath the lip, basically like a wedge, to keep that same adjustment intact).
 Once I did this on every side, the bucket wouldn’t wiggle, even though it was smaller than the cube of the planter.
 (Also, this wasn’t nearly as easy as I thought it would be to get in a 3D model, ha!)

 I chose to also fill the planter about halfway with landscaping gravel.
 I’d heard some horror stories about poles falling over because they can be top-heavy, so I wanted to pay extra attention to giving each planter a solid base.
-Since I was working large by myself on this step and things were kind of wonky at times, I found that discarded plastic containers (the ones that came with the plants around the deck) were the perfect size to help!
+Since I was working largely by myself on this step and things were kind of wonky at times, I found that discarded plastic containers (the ones that came with the plants around the deck) were the perfect size to help!
 Filling these with gravel kept things steady enough as I wedged in scraps around the bucket.

 Finishing details: plants + lights!